karthikchenna/Social-Media-and-Misleading-Information-in-a-Democracy/README.md

 # SOCIAL MEDIA AND MISLEADING INFORMATION IN A DEMOCRACY: A MECHANISM DESIGN APPROACH
-The paper addresses the rising concern of misinformation in the digital age, particularly on social media platforms, which prioritize user engagement and often spread conspiracy theories.
+The project addresses the rising concern of misinformation in the digital age, particularly on social media platforms, which prioritize user engagement and often spread conspiracy theories.
 This trend threatens the trust in democratic systems by distorting common political knowledge.
 Social media users are highly susceptible to misinformation, making these platforms effective tools for political manipulation, as observed during events like the 2016 U.S. elections and Brexit.
 <br><br>

- To counter this, the paper proposes a game-theoretic framework where the government incentivizes social media platforms to filter misinformation.
+ To counter this, the project proposes a game-theoretic framework where the government incentivizes social media platforms to filter misinformation.
 The government benefits from increased trust in democratic processes, while platforms prioritize engagement and ad revenue, often resisting filtering efforts.
  <br><br>
-Using mechanism design, a concept from economics, the authors construct a strategic model where both the government and platforms act as rational agents.
+Using mechanism design, a concept from economics, I construct a strategic model where both the government and platforms act as rational agents.
 The proposed mechanism ensures feasibility, budget balance, individual rationality, and strong implementability.
-It leads to a Pareto- efficient outcome through a generalized Nash equilibrium
+It leads to a Pareto- efficient outcome through a generalized Nash equilibrium.
 <br><br>
-The paper concludes by stating the broader applications of mechanism design and the significance of the proposed solution.
+The project concludes by stating the broader applications of mechanism design and the significance of the proposed solution.
 Additionally, it touches on the use of machine learning and statistical analysis for personality assessment and opinion mining, highlighting user behavior on social media and its psychological impact.

 <br><br>
 <b>Motivation</b>